Leader of the Opposition (New Zealand)

-In New Zealand, the Leader of the Opposition (or Opposition leader) is a senior politician who leads the Official Opposition.
-The Leader of the Opposition is, by convention, the leader of the largest political party in the House of Representatives that is not in government (nor provides confidence and supply).
+In New Zealand, the leader of the Official Opposition, commonly described as the leader of the Opposition, is the politician who heads the Official Opposition.
+Conventionally, they are the leader of the largest political party in the House of Representatives that is not in Government (nor provides confidence and supply).
 This is usually the parliamentary leader of the second-largest caucus in the House of Representatives.

-When in the debating chamber the Opposition leader sits on the left-hand side of the centre table, in front of the Opposition and opposite the prime minister.
+When in the debating chamber the leader of the Opposition sits on the left-hand side of the centre table, in front of the Opposition and directly opposite the prime minister.

-The role of the leader of the Opposition dates to the late 19th century, with the first political parties, and the office was formally recognised by statute in 1933.
-Although currently mentioned in a number of statutes, the office is not established by any Act (nor is that of the prime minister); it is simply a product of the conventions of the Westminster-style parliamentary system.
-The leader of the Opposition is paid a special salary by virtue of the office.
+The role of the leader of the Opposition dates to the late 19th century, with the first organised political parties, and the office was formally recognised by law in 1933.
+Although currently mentioned in a number of statutes, the office is not formally established by any act of Parliament, just like the prime minister's role; it is simply a product of the conventions of the Westminster-style parliamentary system.
+The leader of the Opposition is paid a special salary by virtue of the office, equivalent to that of a Cabinet minister.